mandlo/clickBroadcast/README.md

 # clickBroadcast
-Learning how to broadcast a click event and test it
+Learning how to broadcast a click event
+Write BDD tests